 A person can choose as many puppies as they would like (as long as they are not all spoken for) when it’s their turn to pick.
 Choosing your new family member happens in the order I received your deposit.
 Choosing your puppy happens shortly after the puppies are born.
 If any issue should arise, the deposit can be rolled ahead to another litter but will not be refunded.
 If there is a large litter born and not all puppies are spoken for, then I go through the waiting list for other litters, in the order in which I received the deposit until I have asked everyone who has placed a deposit if they would like to move up to an earlier litter.
 If there is a puppy remaining not spoken for then I will post it for sale.

-As of September 1, 2020, if you place a deposit prices are as follows: Black-and-white or liver-and-white puppies are sold for $1,300, roaned bi-colored puppies for $1,600, tri-colored puppies for $1,900, and Tri-roans for $2,100, tri-colored sable for $2,200 and tri-colored roan sable for $2,300.
-Lizbeth is the dam producing the sables.
+As of September 1, 2020, if you place a deposit prices are as follows: Black-and-white or liver-and-white puppies are sold for $1,400, roaned bi-colored puppies for $1,600, tri-colored puppies for $1,900, and Tri-roans for $2,100, tri-colored sable for $2,200 and tri-colored roan sable for $2,300.
+Lizbeth is the dam producing the sables and Lucas is a red tri sable roan and will produce these as well.
 All puppies are sold with an AKC-limited registration.
 This is a non-breeding contract and puppies are required to be spayed or neutered when they are twelve months old.
-The proof of completion of this procedure is required to be sent to the breeder.
-After, the registration form will be sent to you (failure to do this results in the breeder still actually owning the pup as it is registered with our company until you send the form in).
+The proof of completion of this procedure is required to be sent to the breeder, after which the registration form will be sent to you (failure to do this results in the breeder still actually owning the pup as it is registered with RMSS until you send the form in).